-The remedies available to owners of the 2015B Bonds upon an Event of Default under the Subordinate Indenture or other documents described herein are in many respects dependent upon regulatory and judicial actions which often are subject to discretion and delay.
+The remedies available to owners of the 2016A Subordinate Revenue Bonds upon an Event of Default under the Subordinate Indenture or other documents described herein are in many respects dependent upon regulatory and judicial actions which often are subject to discretion and delay.
 Under existing constitutional and statutory law and judicial decisions, the remedies specified by the Subordinate Indenture and such other documents may not be readily available or may be limited.
-The various legal opinions to be delivered concurrently with the issuance of the 2015B Bonds will be qualified, as to the enforceability of the various legal instruments, by limitations imposed by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.
+The various legal opinions to be delivered concurrently with the issuance of the 2016A Subordinate Revenue Bonds will be qualified, as to the enforceability of the various legal instruments, by limitations imposed by bankruptcy, reorganization, insolvency or other similar laws affecting the rights of creditors generally.

-Payment of principal of and interest on the 2015B Bonds may not be accelerated upon the occurrence of an Event of Default under the Subordinate Indenture.
+The 2016A Subordinate Revenue Bonds are not subject to acceleration Payment of principal of and interest on the 2016A Subordinate Revenue Bonds may not be accelerated upon the occurrence of an Event of Default under the Subordinate Indenture.

-Current and future legislative proposals, if enacted into law, could cause some or all of the interest on the 2015B Bonds to be subject, directly or indirectly, to federal income taxation, or to be subject to or not be exempted from state income taxation, or otherwise prevent the owners of the 2015B Bonds from realizing the full current benefit of the tax status of such interest.
-The introduction and/or enactment of any such legislative proposals may also affect the market price for, or marketability of, the 2015B Bonds.
-Prospective purchasers of the 2015B Bonds should consult their own tax advisors regarding any pending or proposed federal tax legislation, as to which Co-Bond Counsel will express no opinion.
+Possible changes in federal tax laws could affect the excludability or deductibility of interest on tax-exempt bonds such as the 2016A Subordinate Revenue Bonds Current and future legislative proposals, if enacted into law, could cause some or all of the interest on the 2016A Subordinate Revenue Bonds to be subject, directly or indirectly, to federal income taxation, or to be subject to or not be exempted from state income taxation, or otherwise prevent the owners of the 2016A Subordinate Revenue Bonds from realizing the full current benefit of the tax status of such interest.
+The introduction and/or enactment of any such legislative proposals may also affect the market price for, or marketability of, the 2016A Subordinate Revenue Bonds.
+Prospective purchasers of the 2016A Subordinate Revenue Bonds should consult their own tax advisors regarding any pending or proposed federal tax legislation, as to which Co-Bond Counsel will express no opinion.
 See "TAX MATTERS."